Saturday, February 7, 2015

 Yasmin: Thinking I was going to lose my family and feel I was alone.
 I wish there were people by my side during these stages in my life to help guide me.
 It’s because of this that I constantly reach out to transgender youth.
 Our job as decent human beings is to want our children to have everything that we didn’t have, for them to learn from our mistakes and excel in the pursuit of their own happiness.

-Monika: What do you think about the present situation of transgender women in American society?
+Monika: How do you see the current situation of transgender women in the United States?

 Yasmin: I think that this is an amazing time.
 We are united through the Internet and social media.
 The world has heard our voices more for the last 10 years than during our whole existence.
 I feel that the war for equality is far from over but it’s a great start.
 Unfortunately, there’s usually war before there’s peace.